Skip to content

-Modern C++ in Practice — Building a File Copier from Scratch (Part 1): Requirements Analysis and Basic Framework
+Modern C++ in Action — Building a File Copier from Scratch (Part 1): Requirements Analysis and Basic Framework

-I'm sure everyone has used the cp command.
-This short series is a new modern C++ practice I've been planning.
+I believe everyone has used the cp command.
+This short series is a new modern C++ practice I intend to share.

-File copying might be one of the first practical problems a programmer encounters in their career.
-When you type cp in a terminal or drag and drop files in a GUI, have you ever wondered what actually happens behind the scenes?
-I remember the first time I wrote a file copier in C — it felt magical.
-Just a few lines of code could move a multi-gigabyte movie from one place to another, even though the code I wrote back then was so ugly I couldn't bear to look at it.
+File copying is likely one of the earliest practical problems a programmer encounters.
+When you type a command in the terminal or drag files in a GUI, have you ever wondered what actually happens behind the scenes?
+I remember the first time I wrote a file copy program in C, I thought it was pure magic—just a few lines of code could move a multi-gigabyte movie from one place to another, even though the resulting code was so ugly I was embarrassed to look at it.

-Today, we'll build a reliable file copier using modern C++.
-We aren't aiming for anything flashy, but it needs to be engineering-solid with all the essential features and clean, readable code.
-More importantly, we'll naturally incorporate several modern C++ features along the way.
-Of course, there are still plenty of areas worth iterating on, so consider this blog post a starting point.
+Today, we will implement a reliable file copier using modern C++.
+We won't go for flashy features, but it needs to be engineering-solid, complete with necessary functionality, and pleasant to read.
+More importantly, we will incorporate several modern C++ features along the way.
+Of course, there are many areas worthy of iteration, so this blog post is just the beginning.

 Requirements Analysis: What Do We Actually Need?

-At a minimum, we need to move a file from point A to point B, right?
-But there are a few details to consider:
+At the most basic level, we need to move a file from point A to point B, right?
+But there are several details to consider:

-- First, there's the issue of chunked reading and writing.
-We can't load the entire file into memory at once — I've actually seen someone stuff all the data into their RAM or VRAM and instantly trigger an OOM crash.
-Imagine copying a 20GB virtual machine image; your memory would simply explode.
-So we need to do it in batches: read a chunk, write a chunk, and repeat.
-The chunk size is a balancing act — too small means frequent system calls and poor efficiency, too large means memory pressure.
-Empirically, anything from 8KB to a few megabytes is reasonable.
+• First is the issue of chunked reading and writing.
+You can't read the entire file into memory at once—I've actually seen someone try to stuff all data into RAM or VRAM and immediately OOM my computer.
+Imagine copying a 20GB virtual machine image; your memory would explode.
+So, we have to do it in batches: read a chunk, write a chunk, and repeat.
+The chunk size is a science: too small leads to frequent system calls and low efficiency, too large leads to memory pressure.
+Empirically, anything between 8KB and a few MB is reasonable.
 We'll default to 8KB to be conservative.
-Later, if you're interested, you can tweak and benchmark this threshold yourself.
+Interested friends can modify and probe this standard later.

-- Third is progress feedback.
-Staring at a blank screen while copying a large file is agonizing.
-We need a progress bar, ideally showing speed and estimated remaining time, so the user knows what to expect.
-This isn't a core feature, but it vastly improves user experience.
+• Third is progress feedback.
+Staring at a blank screen while copying large files is agonizing.
+We need a progress bar, preferably showing speed and estimated remaining time, so the user knows what's happening.
+This feature isn't core, but it greatly improves user experience.

-- Finally, result verification.
+• Finally is result verification.
 How do we know the copy succeeded?
-The simplest approach is comparing the source and target file sizes.
-While not as rigorous as a checksum, it's sufficient for most scenarios.
+The simplest method is comparing the file sizes of the source and target.
+While not as strict as a checksum, it's sufficient for most scenarios.

 Interface Design

-Based on the analysis above, our FileCopier class interface is designed to be minimal:
+Based on the analysis above, our FileCopier class interface is designed to be concise:

 class FileCopier {